Ordinance No. 960110: Genoa-Oceola Sewer & Water Authority Water Use and Rate Ordinance

 "Permittee" - A consumer or his agent receiving a permit from the Authority allowing a connection to be made to the water system.

 "Person" - Shall mean any individual, firm, partnership, association, public or private corporation or public agency or instrumentality or any other entity receiving water service.

 "Premises" - Shall mean each lot or parcel of land or building having any connection to the Water System.

-"Revenues" - Whenever the words "revenues" and "net revenues" are used in this ordinance, they shall be understood to have the meanings as defined in Section 3, Act 94, Public Acts of Michigan,
+"Revenues" - Whenever the words "revenues" and "net revenues" are used in this ordinance, they shall be understood to have the meanings as defined in Section 3, Act 94, Public Acts of Michigan, 1933 as amended.

 1.20 Service Cock